"Can you feel my heartbeat?"

 - In the Nintendo 64 game Pokémon Snap, a heartbeat sound is heard when Mew tries to fly back into the bubble in the Rainbow Cloud, the final stage of the game.

 - Another Pokémon example appears in Hey You, Pikachu!.
 Toward the end of the song "Goodbye Forever Pikachu," soft beats resembling Pikachu's heartbeats play, to heartbreaking effect.
+This theme is reused in Hey You, Pikachu!'s Spiritual Successor, Pokémon Channel, as the track "Stargazing."

 - In the adult anime PC game Brave Soul, a pulsing heartbeat sound is played during Marin's sex scene.